Julio Alpuy: Biography

 Alpuy was born in Tacuarembó, Uruguay, the capital of the Tacuarembó department in northern Uruguay, on January 27, 1919, to Sixto Alpuy and Virginia Bevans.
 When Alpuy was 18 months old his mother died, so he was raised by his paternal grandmother and aunts.
 Alpuy's childhood was spent in the countryside, where he learned various farming skills, but he also attended school.
-At the age of sixteen, Alpuy was sent to Montevideo to continue his education.
-However, to pay for school he worked during the day and went to night classes.
+At the age of sixteen, Alpuy was sent to Montevideo to continue his education at the Liceo Dámaso Antonio Larrañaga.

 While in Montevideo, Alpuy became friends with members the Libertarian Youth (Juventudes Libertarias).
 Alpuy attributes these years in association with the Juventudes Libertarias to have helped further his understandings of freedom, justice, and respect.
 During these early years, Alpuy had little to no interaction with art.

 In 1939, Alpuy walked into an exhibition of José Cúneo's watercolors.
 Alpuy was amazed at the watercolors, so he bought various supplies and began drawing.
 Shortly after, Víctor Bachetta, a member of the Association of Constructive Art, connected Alpuy with Joaquín Torres-Garcia.
 Alpuy then joined the Taller Torres-García (TTG) in 1940.
 Alpuy's years at the TTG changed the trajectory of his life.
 He found a community that taught him how to create, but also challenged him intellectually.

 After several years studying under Torres-Garcia, Alpuy began traveling around Latin America, Europe, and the Middle East.
 These travels provide new materials and ideas for Alpuy, as well as induced him to many new artist and thinkers.
 In between his travels abroad, Alpuy taught drawing at the TTG until 1955.
 His students include José Collell, Walter Deliotti, and Mario Lorieto.

-By 1961, with over twenty years of experience he moved to New York City, NY and in 1965 married Joana Simoes.
+By 1961, with over twenty years of experience he moved to New York City, NY and in 1965 married Maria Joana Gaspar Simões, daughter of Portuguese writer and literary critic João Gaspar Simões.
 Over the next forty-plus years, Alpuy lived and worked in New York.
 This remained his permanent residence until his death on April 5, 2009, at the age of 90.